CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/04-PowerBIVisualisation.md

 Azure Synapse Analytics and Power BI become more powerful when used together, combining to provide a unique, modern approach to data analytics.
 Azure Synapse enables Power BI professionals across a diverse set of use cases to deliver the scale, performance, and cost management your projects require.
 To learn more about Power BI refer: `https://learn.microsoft.com/en-us/power-bi/connect-data/service-azure-and-power-bi`

+The process for visualizing data from Azure Synapse Workspace in Power BI involves several steps that can be summarized as follows:

+1. Connect to the Synapse Workspace data source using Power BI.
+2. Import the data into Power BI and create data models that align with your reporting requirements.
+3. Use Power BI visualization tools to create charts, graphs, tables, and other visualizations that accurately represent the data.
+4. Customize the visualizations as needed to support user requirements and preferences.
+5. Publish the Power BI report to the Power BI service or embed it in a web application or portal.
+6. Share the report with others and schedule data refreshes as needed to ensure that the report is up-to-date.

+The process of visualizing data from Synapse Workspace in Power BI involves a combination of technical and design considerations.
+Technical considerations include data source connectivity, data modeling, and data preparation.
+Design considerations include chart selection, color schemes, layout, and formatting.
+By addressing both technical and design considerations, you can create effective and engaging data visualizations that support decision-making and data-driven insights.

 In this exercise you will be setting up the powerBI reports for the extracted data in the last exercise.
 You will be using [PowerBI Desktop](https://powerbi.microsoft.com/en-us/desktop/) for this.
 This exercise includes the following tasks:

  * Data Visualization
  * Publish the Power BI Reports